lachgra/Pirc/README.md

-PIRC is an Internet Relay Chat system written in Python 2.7.3, licensed under the GNU GPLv3.
+PIRC is an Internet Relay Chat system written in Python, licensed under the GNU GPLv3.

 server.py -- runs the server (IRC daemon)